How Environmental Conditions Affect Ammo Performance

 Storage Conditions: Where Performance Is Won or Lost

-• Keeping ammo away from direct sunlight and moisture
+Keep ammo away from direct sunlight and moisture.

 Even well-made ammunition can suffer if it's stored carelessly for long periods.